unfiltered/unfiltered/README.markdown

 ### overly complex extractors

-If you design your partially applied functions in such a way that they become overly complex you might run into the following exception
+If you design your partial functions in such a way that they become overly complex you might run into the following exception

     Exception in thread "main" java.lang.Error: ch.epfl.lamp.fjbg.JCode$OffsetTooBigException: offset to o big to fit in 16 bits